Understanding RC Helicopter Lift

 The air flowing over the top of an airfoil is definitely moving faster than below.

-Much faster than the equal transit-time hypothesis would suggest as shown in this animation.
+Much faster than the equal transit-time hypothesis would suggest as shown in this animation based off actual wind tunnel tests with pulsed smoke.

-Regardless of what causes the air to move faster over the top of the airfoil, and how low pressure above the wing is ultimately formed (both still not fully understood); low pressure above the wing has been determined to be a rather small component of total lift generated by a rotor or wing.
-For the average RC aviator, the argument is therefore moot.
+Regardless of what causes the air to move faster over the top of the airfoil, and how low pressure above the wing is formed, low pressure above the wing has been determined to be the smallest component of total lift generated by a rotor or wing.

-If the majority of lift was in fact created by a low pressure area above the wing or rotor, there really should not be much, if any air movement below.
+Well, if the majority of lift was in fact created by a low pressure area above the wing or rotor, there really should not be much, if any air movement below it - right?

 If you've ever hovered your heli over tall grass, or watched a helicopter hovering over open water, snow, or a dusty surface, we know this is far from reality.